 Regression results are reported in Table 8.
-Our analysis indicates that financial institutions that lobbied on specific issues experienced negative abnormal returns during the major events of the financial crisis suggesting that these financial institutions were significantly more exposed, directly or indirectly, to bad mortgage loans.
-Finally, lobbying lenders experienced positive abnormal returns during the announcement of the TARP probably implying that markets anticipated lobbying lenders to be more connected to the policymakers and have higher chances of benefiting from the bail out.
-Note that the estimated coefficient on the lobbying dummy does not merely reflect the effect of a specialization of the lender considered (as proxied by the subprime dummy or mortgage loans originated in proportion to total assets).
-As expected, lenders with larger exposure to mortgage markets experienced lower stock returns during key events of the crisis.
-We also control for the log of assets of the lender as a proxy for size, but find no significant effect on abnormal stock returns.31
+Our analysis indicates that lenders that lobbied on specific issues experienced negative abnormal returns during the collapse of key financial institutions suggesting that these lenders were significantly more exposed, directly or indirectly, to bad mortgage loans.
+Finally, lobbying lenders experienced positive abnormal returns during the announcement of the TARP potentially implying that the market anticipated lobbying lenders to be more connected to the policymakers and have higher chances of benefiting from the bail out.
+Note that the estimated coefficient on the lobbying dummy does not merely reflect the effect of a specialization of the lender considered (as proxied by the subprime dummy or by total mortgage loans originated in proportion to total assets).
+We also control for the size and exposure to mortgages of the lender as a proxy for size, but find no significant effect on abnormal stock returns.